 Lets add a free membership level with the following details (you can edit these details anytime)

-A value of “No Expiry” in the subscription duration field means that this membership doesn’t expire.
+A value of “No Expiry” in the “subscription “Access Duration” field means the membership will not automatically expire after a set number of days.

 Lets create another membership level which will be a premium membership (users will need to pay to access this level).